Last updated: 6/16/22

 4) With the pdf open 'Save as' a jpg, insert the jpg into a word document, save the document, and upload.

 5) If the word document with the jpg is too large, convert the word document to pdf.

-If you accidentally uploaded a document/file in one of the optional application fields (most commonly, this happens when the required statement of purpose is uploaded in the optional personal statement field), the only way to 'remove' the document is by placing a period (".") in the textbox provided.
+If you accidentally uploaded a document/file in one of the optional application fields (most commonly, this happens when the required statement of purpose is uploaded in the required personal statement field), the only way to 'remove' the document is by placing a period (".") in the textbox provided.
 Doing so will remove the initial upload.
 Unfortunately it won't remove the checkmark next to it saying you've completed it, but at least the file has been removed.

 We recommend applicants to view each section of the application before they start uploading/submitting materials.
 Reviewing before you provide materials helps ensure that you have the full picture of our application and avoid mistakes such as uploading items in the wrong section.